Battle of Sangan: Background

-The Hotaki invasion of Iran in 1722 had thrown Khorasan into chaos.
+The Hotak invasion of Iran in 1722 had thrown Khorasan into chaos.
 It was reunified under the capable general, Tahmasp Qoli Khan (the eventual Nader Shah).
 Nader intended to consolidate his gains push further south and secure Sangan, Khaf and Behdadin.
 Sangan and Behdadin were ruled by a branch of the Herat Abdalis, who had rebelled against the Safavid government 11 years prior.
 In addition to this, a rebellion broke out in Qa'in that had to be taken care of.
 This rebellion was led by a Sistani chieftain named Husain Sultan, who was incited to revolt by Malek Mahmoud Sistani and was supported by some of Mahmoud's relatives (namely his brother Kalb 'Ali and his son Luft 'Ali).

 Battle

-On July 27 or August 5 1727 Nader Shah left Mashhad for Qa'in with 800 men.
+On 27 July or 5 August 1727 Nader Shah left Mashhad for Qa'in with 800 men.
 Nader soon forced Hussein Sultan to submit but Kalb 'Ali and Luft 'Ali escaped and fled to Ashraf at Isfahan.
 From there he marched via Esfedan towards Behdadin.
 The march towards Behdadin was tough, as Astarabadi puts it: